TERMS AND CONDITIONS

 Section 15.
 NOTICE

-15.1 All notices, requests, demands or other communications required or permitted by the terms of this agreement will be given in writing and delivered to the Parties at the addresses set forth in the cover page of this agreement, or to such other address as either party may from time to time notify the other, and will be deemed to be properly delivered (a) immediately upon being served personally, (b) two days after being deposited with the postal service if served by registered mail, or (c) the following day after being deposited with an overnight courier.
+All notices, requests, demands or other communications required or permitted by the terms of this Agreement will be given in writing and delivered to the parties at the addresses set forth in [ the cover page ] this Agreement, or to such other address as either party may from time to time notify the other, and will be deemed to be properly delivered (a) immediately upon being served personally, or (b) the following business day after being deposited with an overnight courier (fees prepaid and sent for next business day delivery).

 Section 16.
 MUTUAL INDEMNIFICATION

-ⅰ. any material breach by Commenco of its obligations hereunder or;
+(i) any breach by Commenco of its obligations hereunder;

-ⅰⅰ. by reason of any grossly negligent act or omission of Commenco, its directors, officers, employees, agents or contractors; or
+(ii) any negligent act or omission of Commenco, its directors, officers, employees, agents or contractors; or

-16.2.
-Customer shall defend, indemnify, and hold Commenco, its employees, agents, officers, directors, and shareholders (collectively, “Commenco’s Indemnified Persons”) for, from and against any losses, liabilities, claims, proceedings, damages, fines, obligations, judgments, demands, costs and expenses, including, but not limited to, reasonable attorney’s fees incurred at all levels of proceedings, incurred by Commenco’s Indemnified Persons and arising from
+16.2 By the Customer.
+Customer shall defend, indemnify, and hold harmless Commenco, its employees, agents, officers, directors, and shareholders (collectively, “Commenco’s Indemnified Persons”) from and against any losses, liabilities, claims, proceedings, damages, fines, obligations, judgments, demands, costs and expenses, including, but not limited to, reasonable attorney’s fees incurred at all levels of proceedings, incurred by Commenco’s Indemnified Persons and arising from third party claims in respect of:

-i. any material breach by Customer in its obligations hereunder of
+(i) any breach by Customer in its obligations hereunder;

 Section 17.
 INSURANCE